 Share this

-clinical trials go virtual with remote specimen collection
+clinical trials go remote with at home sample collection

 When potential study recruits are asked to visit a research center, hospital or clinic to participate in a clinical trial, it is likely they will only enroll in trials that are occurring close to their homes.
-Time and distance are factors of onsite trial participation that can reduce the pool of potential candidates from which researchers can choose.
-These factors can pose recruitment challenges for trial managers.
+Time and distance are barriers to onsite trial participation that can reduce the pool of potential candidates for a clinical study.
+These barriers can pose recruitment challenges for trial managers.
 This is especially true when a trial seeks participants with rare conditions that are harder to find in the local population.

-Remote microsampling can be a solution to overcoming these objections.
-Remote specimen collection with portable tools like the Mitra® device with VAMS® technology can be used anywhere.
-Researchers can provide Mitra devices and Mitra® Collection Kits to open their trials to recruits from any location.
-Remote microsampling can usually be performed quickly and easily, which means that participants don't need to absent themselves from work or school to collect a sample.
-This approach is minimally invasive and self-directed, and it eliminates phobia-inducing visits to a lab or clinic for a conventional blood draw.
+Remote microsampling is minimally invasive and self-directed, and it eliminates phobia-inducing visits to a lab or clinic for a conventional blood draw.
 Remote approaches make sampling easier, more convenient, and more comfortable for participants.
 All of this makes them more likely to join and complete a trial to provide useful data for researchers.

 Remote sampling is also useful for maintaining safe conditions in instances where disease transmission is a concern.
-Remote sampling with Mitra devices was recently used by the National Institutes of Health (NIH) to study the SARS-CoV-2 virus safely and effectively for a nationwide population study of undetected COVID-19 cases.
+Remote sampling with Mitra devices was used by the National Institutes of Health (NIH) to study the SARS-CoV-2 virus safely and effectively for a nationwide population study of undetected COVID-19 cases.
+Stanford Medicine at Stanford University also used Mitra devices to remotely study the effects of COVID-19 vaccines.

 Remote Sampling Saves Time and Resources